drewlyton/blog-posts/5 Shape Up Tactics Every Product Team Can Use.md

 Note that it's not enough to just design in grayscale with a tool like Figma.
 I love Figma, but it makes it too easy to be too precise too soon.
 That's why for both Breadboarding and Fat Marker Sketches, I recommend using a tool like [Excalidraw](https://excalidraw.com/).

 ## 3. The Pitch
-I believe one of the biggest liabilities to a product team is a *bias towards building*.
+I believe one of the biggest liabilities to product teams is a *bias towards building*.
 Some people disagree with that and often praise teams that "fail fast".
+But I'm much more interested in failing *smart* and leading teams with a *bias towards learning*.

-But jumping from ideation to execution without rigirously mitigating risk and testing out assumptions is the worst fail condition.
-This bias usually presents itself on teams with heavy engineering backgrounds.
+Part of that is adding a step in the development process between ideation and execution I callJumping from ideation to execution without rigirously mitigating risk and testing out assumptions is

 Solve the problem before you write the code.
 Centers scope around the problem at hand - not everything the solution *could do*.
 Having a standard doc for pitching features means that anyone can write these - including someone in engineering, customer support, or marketing.
 Product team becomes arbiters of vetting the ideas - not having to come up with all of them.